kubedb/cli/docs/concepts/mongodb.md

 ```

 ### spec.version
-`spec.version` is a required field specifying the version of MySQL database.
-Official [mysql docker images](https://hub.docker.com/r/library/mysql/tags/) will be used for the specific version.
+`spec.version` is a required field specifying the version of MongoDB database.
+Official [mongodb docker images](https://hub.docker.com/r/library/mongo/tags/) will be used for the specific version.

 ### spec.storage